2004 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Other Features of the 2004 Sacagawea Dollar

-The 2004 Sacagawea Dollar maintains standard specifications with a composition of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel, resulting in a total weight of 8.1 grams.
-The coin features a copper core clad by manganese brass, giving it a distinctive golden color that was designed to easily distinguish it from the quarter dollar.
+The 2004 Sacagawea Dollar has a composition of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel, with a total weight of 8.1 grams.
+The coin has a diameter of 26.5 millimeters, a thickness of 2 millimeters, and a plain (smooth) edge similar to a nickel’s edge.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List